 You can now obtain Membrane Scaffold Proteins and reagents from Sigma Chemical Company.

 Nanodisc technology, and many of its uses, are covered by a broad intellectual property portfolio.
 Currently, the following patents have issued:

 |7,575,763||Membrane scaffold proteins and tethered membrane proteins|

 |7,048,949||Membrane scaffold proteins|

 The licensing rights to the entire intellectual property suite related to Nanodisc technology is held by the University of Illinois, and not by any private entity.
-At present, no exclusive licenses have been granted to the private sector, although some non-exclusive licenses are in place.
+At present, no exclusive licenses have been granted to the private sector, although many non-exclusive licenses are in place.
 The University’s Office of Technology Management is actively seeking the licensing and commercialization of this technology.
 Information for licensing Nanodisc technology for commercial, or for Materials Transfer Agreements, please contact:

 Office of Technology Management